ZeeCoder/clam/docs/the_clam_module.md

 This documentation will explain the logic behind these modules.
 If you want to see code instead, please feel free to check out the demo application.

+If you use Sublime Text, then a [snippet](https://gist.github.com/ZeeCoder/29c67fd326311e40ff38) is also available for you.

 #####Instantiation

 A module's name must be in strict UpperCamelCase.
 This will be automatically